 Then God said, “Let there be lights in the expanse of the heavens to separate the day from the night, and let them be for signs and for seasons and for days and years; and let them be for lights in the expanse of the heavens to give light on the earth”; and it was so.
 God made appointed the two great lights, the greater light to govern the day, and the lesser light to govern the night; He made appointed the stars also.
 God placed assigned them in the expanse of the heavens to give light on the earth, and to govern the day and the night, and to separate the light from the darkness; and God saw that it was good.
 There was evening and there was morning, a fourth day.
 (Genesis 1:14-16, NASB with edits indicated)

 The idea that the sun and stars existed prior to the fourth day of creation (but were appointed to serve a specific purpose or function on that day) might help resolve some of the problems with the ordinary days, day-age, and intermittent days interpretations.
-Walton’s view, however, goes a little deeper than any of the aforementioned ideas.
+Walton’s view, however, goes further than any of the aforementioned ideas.
 In his book The Lost World of Genesis 1, Walton argues that the ancient Hebrews—the audience for whom Genesis was originally written—would have understood the creation story primarily in functional terms.
 Of course they knew that God created materially (physically) as well, but Genesis 1 does not tell the story of material creation.
 Instead, it portrays the world as God’s temple and describes the inauguration of the functional elements within that temple.
 The crucial clue about the meaning of the creation story is what happens on the seventh day:

 A reader from the ancient world would know immediately what was going on and recognize the role of day seven.
 Without hesitation the ancient reader would conclude that this is a temple text and that day seven is the most important of the seven days.
 In a material account day seven would have little role, but in a functional account... it is the true climax without which nothing else would make any sense or have any meaning.Walton, The Lost World of Genesis 1 (Downers Grove: InterVarsity Press, 2009), 72.